Thai baht: Sukhothai and Ayutthaya photduang

-Photduang, a form of currency used during the Sukhothai period, was characterized by its longer legs, which created a larger and wider hole in the middle.
+Photduang, a form of currency used during the Sukhothai period, was characterised by its longer legs, which created a larger and wider hole in the middle.
 These coins were primarily made of silver and featured a cut across the front of each leg.
 This cut served a dual purpose: it authenticated the money and allowed for the quality of the silver to be tested.
 Over time, as the Sukhothai Kingdom declined and became a vassal state of Ayutthaya—which was established as the capital in 1350—the design of photduang evolved.
 The coins became rounder with shorter legs, and the central hole, while still present, grew smaller.
 By the end of this era, the hole disappeared completely.
 The cuts on the legs also reduced in size and were eventually replaced by a small elliptical nick, known as "Met Kao San," on one side of the coin.